flipketzi/vfl-ticket-bot/README.md

 ### Prerequisites

 You might want to look at _Anaconda_ for managing your python packages.
 A basic instruction can be easily found online.
+Install it.
+Please.

 ### Installation